Reception Class Admissions 2026 - Come and Join Us

 To contact the Chair, please email governance@turnerschools.com

-CCB Safeguarding Lead: Daniel Freear
+CCB Safeguarding Lead: Joanne Ling

-CCB SEND Lead: Tim Godden
+CCB SEND Lead: Debra Okitikpi

-Lead Safeguarding Trustee: Dr Toyin Okitikpi
+Safeguarding Lead Trustee: Dr Toyin Okitikpi

 Joanna an experienced leader and manager of Inclusion Service teams and qualified teacher.
 She is passionate about working in collaboration with other professionals to co-ordinate services and ensure the needs of children, young people and their families are met and engaging pupils in learning that is appropriate to their individual needs.